superluminar-io/aws_fundamentals_workshop/docs/labs/lab_3/1_hands_on.md

 - **VPC**: Open the AWS Management Console and navigate to the VPC service.
 Check the VPC, subnets, and route tables to ensure they were created correctly.
 - **Security Groups**: Navigate to the EC2 service and check the security groups to ensure they have the correct rules.
-- **Session Manager Access**: Use the Systems Manager console to start a session with your EC2 instance and verify that you can access it without SSH.

 ## Explanation of AWS Systems Manager Session Manager